qureai/qureai.github.io/_posts/2021-08-11-qct-lung-catching-lung-cancer-early.md

 #### Advantages:
 - Detects lung nodules as small as 3mm with high accuracy (sensitivity of 95% and less than 1 false positives per scan)
 - Detects emphysema
-- Reduces the chance of missed nodules and under-diagnosis
+- Reduces the chance of missed nodules
 - Auto quantification of diameter & volume

 ### Analysis & Growth Monitoring